Penafiel: Tourism

 Penafiel is the centre for therapeutic treatments and spas, highlighted by the São Vicente Spa and the Inatel Entre-os Rios Spa.
 The São Vicente is known for the characteristic quality of its waters: the spa is known for the hyper-mineralized waters, that include concentrated sulphurous and carbonaceous akline silicates and fluoridated water.
 It is considered the most alkaline among the sulphurous waters of Portugal and Europe, with temperatures of about 18.5 C, advocated for the treatment of respiratory diseases and musculo-skeletal system ailments.

-One of the largest Portuguese is located in Penafiel: Magikland, formerly Bracalândia (and had moved from Braga), where it prospered.
+Magikland (formerly Bracalândia), one of the largest Portuguese theme parks, is located in Penafiel.

 Tourism is cyclical in the region, influence by the staggering of religious and secular activities, but marked by special events throughout the year, particularly around the religious feast of São Martinho.
 This includes the literary festival Escritaria and the agricultural fair Agrival, which had its basis in the traditional medieval fairs.